AngleProtocol/merkl-docs/integrate-merkl/app.md

 This route provides:

-- The amount of tokens to ever be distributed to this user by token.
+- Amount : the total amount of tokens to have been credited to the user onchain.
-- The pending rewards of that token that are yet to be claimable on chain.
+- Pending : the pending rewards that will be credited onchain on the next update.
-- The amount of already claimed tokens.
+- Claimed : the number of already claimed tokens.
 - Proofs that will assist in integrating the claiming of rewards (details in the next section).

 ## Claiming user rewards